Exploring the Other Side: My Visit to Hebron

 I wanted to see the “other side” of Israel – one of the many “other sides” of Israel.
-I had been warned that Arabs were dangerous.
+In fact, I had been warned that Arabs were dangerous.
 And, well, there’s reason for fear.
-This past fall, after Operation Protective Edge, in which 2,220 Gazans and 66 Israelis were killed, tensions rose and so did terror attacks.
+This past fall, after Operation Protective Edge, tensions rose and so did terror attacks.
 Some fanatical Palestinians carried out one-off terror attacks across the country.
 In Jerusalem, two men slaughtered worshipers in a synagogue with butcher knives.
 Cars were driven into bus stops full of morning commuters.
 An IDF soldier was stabbed at a train station.

 People were scared.